 Let’s first clarify the difference between assertive and aggressive so that we make sure we are all on the same page:

 Assertive people state their opinions, while still being respectful of others.
 Aggressive people attack or ignore others’ opinions in favor of their own.
 Passive people don’t state their opinions at all.

-Saying what you want, need, expect, and can do creates success and satisfaction for you.
+Here is the crux of his message: Saying what you want, need, expect, and can do creates success and satisfaction for you.

-Being able to say you are not comfortable with a certain task, time frame, order, or suggestion opens the door for dialogue and shows people that you are open to talk but not willing to sacrifice the integrity of your own work or the performance of your company for the sake of niceness.
+Being able to say you are not comfortable with a certain task, time frame, order, or suggestion opens the door for dialogue and shows people that you are open to talking but not willing to sacrifice the integrity of your own work or the performance of your company for the sake of niceness.

 - Identify your end goal – what do you see yourself doing that will draw on your expertise and knowledge.

 - Who in your network can help you achieve success?

 - What steps are necessary to reach your goals?